-This program prepares new and current health promotion practitioners to plan, implement, and evaluate health promotion and wellness programs in a variety of settings: hospitals, corporations, health maintenance organizations, community health agencies, health clubs, government agencies, and academic campuses.
-The program’s coursework provides the knowledge and skills needed by health promotion professionals, as defined by the Society for Public Health Education, the American Association for Health Education, and the National Commission for Health Education Credentialing, Inc.
+This program prepares new and current health promotion practitioners to plan, implement, and evaluate health promotion and wellness programs in a variety of settings: non-profit organizations, community health centers, health departments, government agenices, health clubs, hospitals, corporations, and academic campuses.
+The program’s coursework provides the knowledge and skills needed by health promotion professionals, as defined by the Society for Public Health Education (SOPHE), American Public Health Association (APHA), American Association for Health Education (AAHE), and National Commission for Health Education Credentialing, Inc (NCHEC).

 Program Learning Objectives

 Upon successful completion of the Health Education and Promotion program, students will be able to:

 - Exhibit the knowledge to function as competent graduate-level health educators

 - Apply theories and/or models to the process of needs assessment and planning health education/promotion strategies, interventions, and programs

 - Apply ethical standards to the development and implementation of health education/promotion programs